contact-nat/restlet-sites/modules/com.restlet/tech-doc/dhc/guide/02_perform-requests/03_assertions/03_response-parts.md

 ![Status code or message](images/02-status-code.jpg "Status code or message")

-Regarding response headers, DHC allows you to check both their presence and their content.
+Regarding response headers, Restlet Client allows you to check both their presence and their content.
 In the first instance, you can simply put the name of the header in the parameter field and use the **Exists** or **Does not exist** comparison operators, as shown below:

 ![Does not exist](images/04-does-not-exist.jpg "Does not exist")